maciej-gurban/responsive-bootstrap-toolkit/README.md

 #### SASS Instructions
 Copy contents of `compass/bootstrap-toolkit` directory into your project.
 File `style.scss` contains lines that need to be in your own style.scss for the mixin to work.
 You'll need SASS 3.3+.

+To start working on project's SASS, run in project's root directory.
+`compass watch compass/`

 #### SASS Dependencies